I

 The firewall protecting the PCI VLANs will:

-1. Restrict connections between the above stated VLANS and the internet and between the above stated VLANS and the rest of campus including Connect IT;
+1. Restrict connections between the above stated VLANs and the internet and between the above stated VLANs and the rest of campus including Connect IT;

 2. Restrict Inbound and outbound traffic to that which is necessary for the cardholder data environment and specifically deny all other traffic;